 Strict procedures are followed when vaccines are made.
-Before a vaccine can be licensed for use it goes through a long testing process by international scientists to check that it is safe, and that it works.
+Before a vaccine can be approved for use it goes through a long testing process by international scientists to check that it is safe, and that it works.
 This process usually takes several years and includes trials on people who volunteer to use it.
 Before a vaccine is approved for supply in New Zealand the manufacturer must demonstrate its quality, that it works well and that it is safe to the satisfaction of Medsafe, a division of the Ministry of Health.

 Medsafe’s evaluation is performed to internationally defined standards and is based on data from clinical trials.

 The gold standard for clinical trials includes three phases: